jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

           }
     ```

 5. Take a look at your changes!
 Blank?
 Check your browser's console for errors.
-Click on the arrow on the top of the legend.
+Click on the arrow at the top of the legend.
 Is it interactive?
 No, not yet.

-    **Recap:** To create the legend, we added several DOM Objects using DIVs and Spans using HTML.
+    **Recap:** To create the legend, we added several DOM objects using `<div>` and `<span>` HTML elements.
 The "style" of these objects was set using CSS.
 The CSS was used to make the legend object float in front of the map.
 A legend could also be fixed outside the map frame above, below, or beside the map.
 The colors of the dots in the legend were hard-coded to match the colors we used in the map in the HTML above.
 If you change the colors in your style, you'll _also_ have to change them in the legend.

 6. Next, let's add interaction to our legend.
 For interaction, we need to add some *JavaScript*.
 The variable `state` and the function `panelSelect` will enable the user to show and hide the map description that we added in the last section.
 Copy and paste the code snippet into the end of the `script` section.
 Add a comment above to indicate what this is for (e.g. // legend interaction).